-Juan Carlos L. Syquia
+Juan Carlos L. Syquia Position: Non-Executive Director

-Mr. Syquia, is a member of the Bank's Corporate Governance, Nomination and Personnel and Compensation committees.
-He is an Executive Vice President and Head of Institutional Banking in Bank of the Philippine Islands.
+Mr. Syquia, is the Head of Institutional Banking.
 Mr. Syquia's responsibilities include managing the Corporate Banking Relationship Management, Commercial Banking Relationship Management, Corporate & Commercial Credit Products, Transaction Banking (Cash Management and Trade), Remittance & Fund Transfer, and Investment Banking (which includes Equity Brokerage) units of the Bank.
 He is also Chairman of the Board of Directors of BPI's merchant acquiring joint venture company, Global Payments Asia-Pacific Philippines Incorporated.
-Mr. Syquia also serves as a member of the Board of Directors of BPI's investment banking subsidiary, BPI Capital Corporation.
+Mr. Syquia also serves as a member of the Board of Directors of BPI's investment banking subsidiary, BPI Capital Corporation, and the bank's microfinance subsidiary, BPI Direct BanKo, Inc., A Savings Bank.

 Mr. Syquia has over 30 years of work experience in the financial services industry.
-Before taking on his current role in BPI, he was the President of BPI Capital Corporation and Co-Head for Investment Banking for the Bank.
-He re-joined BPI via BPI Capital Corporation in June 2016.
-Prior to this, Mr. Syquia was Managing Director and Country Head of Corporate Clients for Standard Chartered Bank in the Philippines serving in that role from late 2011.
+Before taking on his current role, he was the President of BPI Capital Corporation and Co-Head for Investment Banking for the Bank.
+He re-joined the Bank via BPI Capital Corporation in June 2016.
+Prior to this, Mr. Syquia was

+Managing Director and Country Head of Corporate Clients for Standard Chartered Bank in the Philippines serving in that role from late 2011.
 In that role, he was principally responsible for wholesale banking strategy of the bank in the Philippines.